 By branding yourself, perceptions are created about who you are and what you can do.
-Just as people have expectations for Oprah Winfrey’s behavior and business decisions, your colleagues, peers, superiors, clients, and potential employers will develop expectations for you based on the personal brand that you define and live.
+Just as people have expectations for Oprah Winfrey’s behavior and business decisions, your colleagues, peers, superiors, clients, and potential employers will develop expectations for you based on the personal brand that you define and live by.

 Following are the three critical steps of building a brand that you should keep in mind as you develop your own unique persona that will be the foundation of your personal brand:

-Once you determine what your brand image, message and promise should be, you must consistently present yourself in the same way through every interaction, communication, and so on.
+Once you determine what your brand image, message, and promise should be, you must consistently present yourself in the same way through every interaction, communication, and so on.
 Inconsistency leads to confusion.
 When you’re trying to build a career, consistency is essential.

 You need to relentlessly communicate your personal brand message, so it becomes the cornerstone of your online persona.
 Understand that building a brand takes time.
 It’s a long term strategy that can help you establish yourself in the image and niche you wish to carve out for yourself throughout your career.
 Be patient and persistent, and your personal brand will grow in the right ways to help you reach your goals.